SeongGino/RetroGame350-AppRepo/README.md

 ### Index:

-*: Emulator uses its own frontend for setup and/or selection
+*: Emulator uses its own frontend for basic usage and setup

 **: Emulator uses its own frontend for setup, required to use system frontend launcher